AmanjeetBeniwal/Amazon/Readme.md

-that is the amazon clone
+that is the clone  of ecommerce app!